 Lots of wind noise at higher speeds

-Few cars nail it right from day one, but the Ford Puma is a shining example of this.
+Few cars nail it right from day one, but the Ford Puma did just that.
 From the moment it arrived, this compact SUV seemed to be all things to all drivers, unless you're after a berm-bashing off-roader.

 The looks pay tribute, just about, to the 1990s coupé that loaned its name to the SUV, while the driving manners are definitely out of the sporty play book.
 Nimble handling, accurate steering, and just loads of fun mark out the Puma from all of its rivals.
 The ST version adds even more fun factor.